ETC-A/etca-spec/base-isa.md

 ### Execution of Illegal and Reserved Instructions

-Execution of an _illegal_ or _reserved_ instruction is _unspecified_ behavior.
-A future extension will change this to require an interrupt to occur.
+Execution of an _illegal_ or _reserved_ instruction is handled through an implementation specific method.

 ## Computation Instructions